nuclear waste problem

-The nuclear waste problem is growing and the scale is not recognised by ill-informed nuclear proponents or deceived by nuclear advocates who trivialise the biggest, and increasing problem.
-We propose that renewable energy can meet much of the world’s demand for energy by 2030 and even by 2025 renewable energy will be well on the way.
+The nuclear waste problem is growing.
+The scale is not recognised by ill-informed nuclear proponents or deceived by nuclear advocates who trivialise the biggest, and increasing problem.
+Renewable energy can meet much of the world’s demand for energy by 2030.
+By 2025 renewable energy will be well on the way.

 But many think nuclear is the solution to a low emissions power generation future.
-440 nuclear reactors currently provide about 10% of the global energy supply, but the majority are decades old, failing, and will need replacing.
+Less than 415 operating nuclear reactors provide less than 10% of the global energy supply.
+The majority are decades old, failing, and will need replacing.
 Small nuclear reactors (<300 MW) are proposed but a study showed waste was up to 9 times more, and toxicity at least double.

 Scale of the Nuclear Waste Problem

 Radioactive isotopes eventually decay, or disintegrate, to harmless materials.
 Some isotopes decay in hours or even minutes, but others decay very slowly.
 Strontium-90 and cesium-137 have half-lives of about 30 years (half the radioactivity will decay in 30 years).
 Plutonium-239 has a half-life of 24,000 years.
-The waste from power plants is about 10,000 years where the radiation is about the same as the originally mined uranium ore.
+Waste from power plants will last more than 10,000 years with radiation about the same as the originally mined uranium ore.

 Very few countries have found ways to store waste acceptable to the environment and population.
 Mostly waste is stored on site.
 Iceland is one country that has determined site, process and economics for the next 100,000 years.
 (Science Article) But they raise the question – will it survive 100,000 years?
 Spent fuel rods from Olkiluoto’s nuclear power plants cool off for several decades in interim storage pools before final burial at Onkalo.